FREE CONSULTATION 603-691-0100

 Any affirmative act that a medical care provider makes to diagnose or treat a patient can potentially lead to malpractice if done in a careless manner.
 An omission (failure to act) can also lead to liability.

-The following are the most common acts and omissions that appear in the medical malpractice cases we routinely investigate at Kenison Law Office:
+The following are the most common acts and omissions that appear in the medical malpractice cases we routinely investigate at Kenison Law Office PLLC:

 • Surgical errors